xkyleann/Databases_SQL_Projects/README.md

 # Databases Portfolio

-This repository contains a collection of Databases projects and code samples showcasing my skills and experience in SQL-PostgreSQL development.
+Repository contains a collection of Databases projects and code samples showcasing my skills and experience in SQL-PostgreSQL development.
 It serves as a portfolio to demonstrate my proficiency in various aspects of Database programming.
 Mostly, includes tasks about **SQL**, **PostgreSQL** and **GIS**.

 ## Projects